jccharr/page/index.md

 # Package organization
 <p style="text-align: justify;text-justify: inter-word;">
-The Java code of the simulator is organized as follows:
+The Java code of the simulator is located in the src directory and is organized as follows:
 <ul>
   <li> <span style="font-weight: bold">core package: </span>This package contains the core classes of the simulator.
 The user of the simulator should not modify the content of this package.</li>
   <li> <span style="font-weight: bold">energy packahe: </span>This package contains some subclasses of classes from the core package.
 These subclasses contain new attributes and methods that are essential for tracking the energy consumption of every component of a server.
 Moreover, this package contains procedures to manage the resources of the servers and the tasks running over them in order reduce the overall energy consumption of the cloud.
 For example, it includes procedures to migrate a task from one server to another and to put some resources to sleep.
 The user of the simulator is not supposed to modify the content of this package too.</li>